PowerPointLabs/PowerPointLabs/doc/CONTRIBUTING.md

 For your first pull request, select an issue labelled `forFirstTimers`.
 For subsequent pull requests, prefer those labelled `forContributors` and with higher priority.

+**Please reference the selected issue** like this `#{issue-number}` in the pull request.

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

-Please adhere to the coding conventions used throughout a project and pass the CI checks.
+Please adhere to the coding conventions used throughout a project and pass the CI checks (at least not increase the number of errors).

 Follow this process if you'd like your work considered for inclusion in the
 project: